Definition of celiac disease

 Difference between celiac, non-celiac gluten sensitivity and wheat allergy

 Celiac disease is not a food allergy or intolerance, it is an autoimmune disease where the body’s immune system attacks itself when gluten is eaten.
-This causes damage to the lining of the gut and means that the body cannot properly absorb nutrients from food.
+This causes damage to the linings of the gut and means that the body cannot properly absorb nutrients from food.

 Non-celiac gluten sensitivity, also known as gluten intolerance, also cause the body to have a negative response to gluten and the symptoms are similar to celiac disease.
 But it is not clear how the immune system might be involved because no antibodies are produced and the gut lining does not appear to be damaged.